Marriage Counseling: How Couples Can Improve Mental Health Through Therapy

 Cost of marriage counseling

 The costs for marriage counseling, couples counseling, and marital and family therapy can vary based on a number of factors.
-These may include your area, the kind of therapist you see, and the number of sessions you'll need.
+These may include your the area where you live as a couple, the kind of therapist you see, and the number of sessions you'll need.
 According to Forbes, couples therapy can cost $175 to $250 per session.

-You may pay around $700 to $980 monthly for four sessions.
+You may pay around $700 to $980 monthly for four sessions of couples counseling.
 Your insurance policy might cover some of the costs.
 However, you could be responsible for co-pays.
-If you opt for an online version of marriage counseling, you may find it more cost-effective, with an average cost of $65 to $90 per session.
+If you opt for an online version of marriage counseling, you may find it more cost-effective, with an average cost of $65 to $90 per counseling session.

 Approaches to marriage counseling